Your success coach will help you 1-on-1 to navigate the next phase of your life at FLC.

 Discover your interests, passions, and motivations and how you can express them at FLC.
 We'll connect you with campus and community resources, opportunities, and communities.

 Learn how to practice self-advocacy, empowerment, and accountability.
 We'll help you cultivate healthy mind, body, and spirit habits that foster resilience and emotional intelligence.

 If a Success Coach hasn't contacted you yet and you want to learn more about partnering with a Coach, please reach out to:

-When you submit a referral form, we will connect the student you refer with an Academic Success Coach or with a more appropriate service to support them.
+When you submit an academic alert, we will connect the student you refer with an Academic Success Coach or with a more appropriate service to support them.